bobertlo/tabular-playground-series-may-2022/README.md

 There is no ground-breaking machine learning happening in this model and it was mostly pieced together based on forum posts, shared notebooks, and trial and error.
 I was more focused on the workflow and incremental development of a model.
-I did successfully at implement ensembling in a model training pipeline that can be enabled/disabled for either generating competition submissions or training a single model for development and testing.
+I did successfully implement ensembling in a model training pipeline that can be enabled/disabled for either generating competition submissions or training a single model for development and testing.
 It would be interesting to explore other ways to handle this.